amiaopensource/ltopers/README.md

 To unmount the tape, Ctrl-C in Terminal.

-Whenever a tape is ejected, the script will export the tape’s index (as an xml .schema file) to $HOME/Documents/lto_indexes on your computer.
+Whenever a tape is ejected, the script will export the tape’s index (as an XML .schema file) to `$HOME/Documents/lto_indexes` on your computer.
 If a .schema file for that tape already exists in that location, it will just update the existing schema file with any new data.

 ## Writing to LTO